Our Education Scholarship Programme sponsors children with albinism to become the leaders of tomorrow

 In Tanzania it is a widely held witchcraft belief that charms or potions made from the body parts of persons with albinism have the power to bring good luck, wealth, and success.
 This misconception has led to the mutilation and killing of people with albinism in Tanzania, with 76 brutally murdered and 72 more attacked since 2006.
 Vulnerable to attack, most victims have been children.
 Tanzania’s government has responded by placing hundreds of children with albinism in protectorate centres around the country, kept behind high walls for their safety.
 These centres are overcrowded and understaffed, with poor sanitation and inadequate educational infrastructure.

 The challenges facing children with albinism extend beyond these centres.
-Children with albinism are often marginalised from education altogether: just 10% access secondary school in Tanzania.
+Only half of all children with albinism in Tanzania complete primary school; even fewer attend secondary.
 Those who do go to school often have difficulty reading, and need vision devices to participate in class.
 When this support is not available, academic underperformance can follow.
 In addition, many teachers and families lack the knowledge needed to meet these students’ needs.

 Sponsor a child with Standing Voice today